limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 |_http-title: Bulldog Industries
 ```

 Let's explore the web service first.
-This is how the site looked like as rendered by a browser.
+This is how the site looks like in my browser.

 ![screenshot-1](/assets/images/posts/bulldog-walkthrough/screenshot-1.png)

-The HTML source of the landing page as well as its internal link did not provide a clue on how to proceed.
+There's no clue in the HTML source of the landing page as well as its internal link, on how to proceed.

 ### Directory/File Enumeration

-Let's use `gobuster` with `common.txt` from [SecLists][4] to enumerate the site and see what we can discover.
+Let's use `gobuster` with `common.txt` from [SecLists][4] to look for directories and/or files.

 ```
 # gobuster -w /usr/share/seclists/Discovery/Web_Content/common.txt -e -u http://192.168.36.3